ing-bank/baker/docs/sections/development-life-cycle/resolve-failed-recipe-instances.md

    )
 ```

-## Retry with incremental backoff
+## Retry with incremental back-off

-Incremental backoff allows you to configure a retry mechanism that takes longer for each retry.
+Incremental back-off allows you to configure a retry mechanism that takes longer for each retry.
 The idea here is that you quickly retry at first but slower over time.
 To not overload your system but give it time to recover.

 ``` java